hengluchang/deep-news-summarization/README.md

-# Headline generation
+# News summarization
-Headline generation using sequence to sequence model in TensorFlow.
+News summarization using sequence to sequence model in TensorFlow.